billiegoose/download-with-webtorrent-button/README.md

 ## Usage

-You will need a .torrent file or a `magnet:` link for your file.
-If you don't have one yet, you can make one here: http://www.urlhash.com/ (Hopefully I can automate that step for you in the future.)
+You will need a .torrent file or a `magnet:` link for your file. ~~If you don't have one yet, you can make one here: http://www.urlhash.com/~~ This site does not generate compatible torrents.
+I believe there are two requirements it fails.
+1) the .torrent file must be hosted on a server that supports cross-origin AJAX requests (CORS) and 2) the .torrent must include WebSocket or HTTP trackers since the browser cannot directly talk to UDP trackers.
+Also, I'm pretty sure 3) the torrent file must include a webseed.
+And *possibly* 4) the file host must support HTTP range requests.

 To add a **Download with WebTorrent** button to your page, use a regular `<a>` link.
 Add a `data-webtorrent` attribute with the magnet URI or a URL pointing to a .torrent file.